 Meet Our Founders

 Carol & Bob Leone turned their lives up-side-down to move to Maine in 1988 because they wanted to raise their family in a place where people loved the outdoors!
 They left their jobs with the Appalachian Trail Project in Harpers Ferry WV where Carol worked for the National Park Service & Bob for the Appalachian Trail Conference (a volunteer-based organization dedicated to the preservation and management of the Appalachian Trail ~ now the AT Conservancy).
-Bob was instrumental in designing much of the AT route through New York, New Jersey & Pennsylvania and helped to permanently protect the Trail.
+Bob was instrumental in designing much of the AT route through New York, New Jersey & Pennsylvania and helped to permanently protect that section of the footpath.
 Bob's love of the outdoors grew from years spent as part of the Appalachian Mountain Club Trail Crew in the White Mountains.
 He has a BA in English from Hartwick College & a BS in Forestry from the Univ. of Massachusetts.
 Bob is a builder & carpenter and volunteers as Chairman of the 800-acre Schmid Preserve in his hometown of Edgecomb.

 Carol treasures the outdoor experiences that came with her work as a Park Ranger in various units of the National Park System including Assateague Island National Seashore, Lassen Volcanic National Park, George Washington Memorial Parkway and the Appalachian National Scenic Trail.
 She received her undergraduate degree in Fine Arts and later added a MFA in Ceramics.
 After moving to Maine, she established a successful boat lettering & graphic design business which continues today.